 - Symptoms may start slowly and only show up from time to time.

 - There is a period of time when symptoms are very strong and get in the way of a person’s life.

 - It may last only a short period of time or it may continue off and on for weeks, months or even years unless the person receives medical care.

-Psychosis is often a very frightening experience for the individual experiencing it.
-If you are concerned about some experiences you’ve been having take the Questioning Reality Self-check to see if something is going on for you.
+It is often very frightening for the person experiencing psychosis.
+If you are concerned about some experiences you’ve been having, take the Questioning Reality Self-check.

 What can lead to psychosis?